athnxyz/athnuikit/README.md

 ## a collection of components for vue 3

-To view component showcase, go to the [github pages vuikit showcase](https://athnxyz.github.io/vuikit/)
+To view component showcase, go to the [github pages athnuikit showcase](https://athnxyz.github.io/athnuikit/)

 ## todo